The Physics of the Universe - Difficult Topics Made Understandable

 - Credit: Thomas Learning)

-When a star explodes as a supernova, the ultra-dense remnants of the imploding core which are left behind are known as a neutron star, typically only between 1.4 and 2 times as massive as our own Sun, but squeezed into a volume only about twenty kilometres in diameter.
-In 1935, the young Indian-American astrophysicist Subrahmanyan Chandrasekhar established that there is in fact a limit, known as the Chandrasekhar limit, of about 1.4 solar masses above which a star must continue to collapse into a neutron star rather than settling down into a white dwarf (a similar discovery was made around the same time by the Russian scientist Lev Davidovich Landau).
+When a star explodes as a supernova, most of its matter is blown away into space to form a nebula (such as the Crab Nebula).
+The ultra-dense remnants of the imploding core which are left behind are known as a neutron star, as its electrons and protons are crushed together in the huge gravity to form neutrons.
+In 1935, the young Indian-American astrophysicist Subrahmanyan Chandrasekhar established that there is in fact a limit, known as the Chandrasekhar limit, of about 1.4 solar masses above which a star must continue to collapse under its own gravity into a neutron star rather than settling down into a white dwarf (a similar discovery was made around the same time by the Russian scientist Lev Davidovich Landau).

-What does all this have to do with black holes?
+But, what does all this have to do with black holes?
 Read on to find out.

 << Previous Page: Introduction >>